Avalanche transistor: Avalanche mode switching circuits

 Avalanche transistor can also be triggered by lowering the emitter voltage $V_E$, but this configuration is rarely seen in the literature and in practical circuits.: in reference Meiling & Stary (1968), paragraph 3.2.4 "Trigger circuits" one such configuration is described, where the avalanche transistor is used itself as a part of the trigger circuit of a complex pulser, while in reference Дьяконов (Dyakonov) (1973) a balanced level discriminator where a common bipolar junction transistor is emitter-coupled to an avalanche transistor is briefly described.

 The two avalanche pulser described below are both base triggered and have two outputs.
 Since the device used is an NPN transistor, $V_{out1}$ is a positive going output while $V_{out2}$ is a negative going output: using a PNP transistor reverses the polarities of outputs.
 The description of their simplified versions, where resistor $R_E$ or $R_L$ is set to zero ohm (obviously not both) in order to have a single output, can be found in reference Millman & Taub (1965).
 Resistor $R_C$ recharges the capacitor $C_T$ or the transmission line $\scriptstyle TL_{t_f}$ (i.e. the energy storage components) after commutation.
 It has usually a high resistance to limit the static collector current, so the recharging process is slow.
 Sometimes this resistor is replaced by an electronic circuit which is capable of charging faster the energy storage components.
-However this kind of circuit usually is patented so they are rarely found in mainstream application circuits.